 Damage Zones After a Nuclear Detonation &

-- The pattern of damage caused by a nuclear detonation can be predicted by computer modeling
+The pattern of damage caused by a

 - The closer to ground zero, the more severe the expected physical damage on the ground and the greater the expected levels of radiation.

-- Among the factors influencing the amount and pattern of damage and radiation include
+Among the factors influencing the amount and pattern of

 - Yield of the burst (kT)